vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ---
 VMware Tanzu Labs teaches clients, partners, and peers [XP](https://en.wikipedia.org/wiki/Extreme_programming), [Lean](https://www.amazon.com/Lean-Startup-Eric-Ries/dp/B007YXSYTK), and [User Centered Design](https://tanzu.vmware.com/campaigns/design) (UCD) principles and practices for product and application development.

-This FAQ explains the "whys" behind many of Tanzu Labs engineering practices, and includes examples of real problems the team worked together to solve.
+This FAQ explains the "whys" behind many of Tanzu Labs engineering practices, and includes examples of real problems the team solved.
 It also provides guidelines on how to answer questions from enterprises about ways to scale these practices within their organization.

 ## Q: Why Pair Programming?